 The effort parameter allows you to control how eager Claude is about spending tokens when responding to requests.
 This gives you the ability to trade off between response thoroughness and token efficiency, all with a single model.
+The effort parameter is generally available on all supported models with no beta header required.

 Setting effort to "high" produces exactly the same behavior as omitting the effort parameter entirely.